ESG Topics A-Z

 Progress

-As we strived to spread regenerative agricultural practices throughout our value chain in 2022, we worked with different partners from different areas such as nutrients, water-use efficiency and precision farming to share best practices with our demonstration farms.
-By the end of the year, we had 89 regenerative demonstration farms in the program and engaged more than 3,000 farmers in regenerative agriculture practices, covering more than 900,000 acres.4 We have also worked with farmers across the globe to plant cover crops on over 700,000 acres of land, resulting in an approximately 450,000 metric ton net reduction in on-farm greenhouse gas emissions, including soil carbon sequestration.
+By the end of 2023, regenerative agriculture practices covered more than 1.8 million acres,1 double the acreage from 2022.
+This was achieved by partnering with experts in areas such as nutrients, water-use efficiency and precision farming to share best practices with our farmer partners.
+In total, we have engaged nearly 5,500 farmers in regenerative agriculture practices.
+We have also worked with farmers across the globe to plant cover crops on more than a million acres of land, resulting in an estimated total of more than a 951,000 metric ton net reduction in on-farm GHG emissions, including soil carbon sequestration.7

 In 2021, we launched an internal co-investment fund to incentivize our local teams to design and scale innovative solutions that contribute to our Positive Agriculture agenda.
-Now in its second year, the Positive Agriculture Outcomes Fund provides a unique mechanism that reduces the risk and cost of projects with long-term sustainable business potential.
-To date, $1.8 million has been granted through the Fund.
+Now in its third year, the Positive Agriculture Outcomes Fund provides a unique mechanism that reduces the risk and cost of projects with long-term sustainable business potential.
+To date, we have expanded our work to support eight new innovation projects across eight countries and approximately $3.4 million has been granted through the Fund.

 Progress

-- We helped to spread the adoption of regenerative agriculture in more than 900,000 acres.4
+- We helped to spread the adoption of regenerative agriculture in more than 1.8 million acres.1

 Challenges